Hexagram 26大畜Great Restraint

 — Legge (1882)

 The decision-relevant translation is the discipline of self-imposed pause.
-Founders and operators at line 2 are typically holding real capacity — funded company, growing team, momentum in the market — and the line is the instruction to drop the strap before the carriage rolls into the wrong terrain.
-The wheels still turn, the box is still intact, the team is still in motion in their own work; what is disengaged is the actor's commitment to keep driving forward at this altitude.
+Someone at line 2 is typically holding real capacity — a general with a supplied and rested army, a scholar with years of gathered material, a performer at the peak of their training — and the line is the instruction to drop the strap before the carriage rolls into the wrong terrain.
+The wheels still turn, the box is still intact, the work still moves in its own place; what is disengaged is your commitment to keep driving forward at this speed.
 Line 2 is centred, so the pause is not retreat.
-It is the centred actor's recognition that the moment for the great crossing has not arrived and that continuing to push the carriage at full speed would consume the accumulation before its real arc began.
-The shi position carries the instruction: the actor's own discipline produces the stop, not external constraint.
+It is your recognition that the moment for the great crossing has not arrived and that continuing to push the carriage at full speed would consume the accumulation before its real arc began.
+The shi position carries the instruction: your own discipline produces the stop, not external constraint.

 良馬逐,利艱貞,曰閑輿衛,利有攸往。